Oliulla/Oliulla/README.md

 - 👀 I’m interested in programing and web development
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me there
+- 📫 I learned Python

 <!---
 Oliulla/Oliulla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.